 Macau is a small territory that packs a big punch.
 It’s home to the largest casino in the world and is known to some as the Las Vegas of the East.
 It’s also known for its historic temples, ancient landmarks, unique restaurants and beautiful beaches.

 But all of that fun and excitement comes at a price and finding budget accommodations in Macau can be a challenge.
-That’s why I put together this epic guide for where to stay in Macau so you can find the perfect neighbourhood for your stay – and hopefully save a little money while you’re at it.
+That’s why I put together this epic guide for where to stay in Macau so you can find the perfect neighborhood for your stay – and hopefully save a little money while you’re at it.

 So whether you’re looking to dance the night away, place a few bets, or get lost in nature, I’ve got you covered!